reinhardbuyabo/inventory_management_v2/backend/README.md

 - We also expect that the Manager would want to initialize a starting value for the Shoes that have arrived.
 If the Value is not set, then we can default it to 0.
 - However the num_of_shoes attribute is stored in a different table, reason being NORMALIZATION.

-- My INSERT query completes before my select query
+- My INSERT query completes before my select query.